troclaux/notes/algorithms.md

 | O(c^n) | exponential |
 | O(n!) | factorial |

-- Adaptive: Faster for partially sorted data sets
+- adaptive: faster for partially sorted data sets
-- Stable: Does not change the relative order of elements with equal keys
+- stable: does not change the relative order of elements with equal keys
-- In-Place: Only requires a constant amount of memory
+- in-place: only requires a constant amount of memory
-- Online: Can sort a list as it receives it
+- online: can sort a list as it receives it

-## Bubble Sort
+## bubble sort

-- Summary
+- summary
-  - Switch pair of elements n² times so that the bigger element goes to the right
+  - switch pair of elements n² times so that the bigger element goes to the right
-  - Easy to implement
+  - easy to implement
-  - Slow
+  - slow
   - low memory usage
-- Time complexity
+- time complexity
   - worst case: O(n²)
   - average case: O(n²)
   - best case: O(n)
-- Space complexity
+- space complexity
   - O(1)

 ```python